OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Workflows/README.md

 ## Developing Custom Activities

 Orchard is built to be extended, and the Workflows module is no different.
 When creating your own module, you can develop custom workflow activities.
-Developing custom activities typically involve the following:
+Developing custom activities involve the following steps:

 1. Create a new class that directly or indirectly implements `IActivity`.
 In most cases, you either derive from `TaskActivity` or `EventActivity`, depending on whether your activity represents an event or not.
 Although not required, it is recommended to keep this class in a folder called **Activities**.
 2. Create a new **display driver** class that directly or indirectly implements `IDisplayDriver`.
 An activity display driver controls the activity's display on the **workflow editor canvas**, the **activity picker** and the **activity editor**.
 Although not required, it is recommended to keep this class in a folder called **Drivers**.